fabianomartinsdev/fabianomartinsdev/README.md

 - 💬 Ask me about anything, I might not know the answer but I'll be happy to respond.
 - 📫 How to reach me: fabismaple01@gmail.com or @duuckz on instagram and twitter.
 - 😄 Pronouns: He/him.
-- ⚡ Fun fact: I'm not that funny.
-LOL :(